alexandremahdhaoui/kubernetes-the-libvirt-way/README.md

 # Kubernetes the Libvirt way

-This tutorial walks you through setting up Kubernetes the hard way.
+This tutorial walks you through setting up Kubernetes the hard way but using Libvirt on your bare metal machine.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out the [Getting Started Guides](https://kubernetes.io/docs/setup).
+If that's you then check out the
+[Getting Started Guides](https://kubernetes.io/docs/setup).

-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+Kubernetes The Libvirt Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+## Important information

+This tutorial will only cover creating a Kubernetes cluster on 1 single bare metal server.
+The setup using a cluster of 3 or more bare metal server is not covered here, but I plan to cover it in a next tutorial.

+Indeed, creating a VM orchestration cluster using KVM/Libvirt requires more than a few bash functions.

+For learning purposes, most of the binaries used in this tutorial will be built from source.

 ## Target Audience